 Homework: Weekly problem sets, due Wednesdays at 8pm (one each due during weeks 2-9).
 All assignments will be assigned, completed, submitted, evaluated, and returned using CoCalc; the process will be explained in the first lecture.

 Final exam: None.
-Instead, there will be an open-ended final project due on Friday, March 20.
-Details about this will be given by the beginning of week 9.
+Instead, there will be an open-ended final project due on DATE TBA.
+Details about this will be given by the beginning of week 8.
 (Due to a clerical error, the registrar lists a final exam for this course; there is none.)

 For the conversion of raw scores into letter grades, the following minima are guaranteed: